BLUESTONE & BASALT

 Limestone is a sedimentary rock composed more than 50% by weight of calcium carbonate.
 This means it is highly sensitive to acids and special care must be taken when cleaning.

-Polished Porcelain can be one of the most difficult tiles to seal, this is because of its glass-like surface and it has a very low porosity, however it still can stain easily.
+Porcelain & Ceramic Tile can be one of the most difficult tiles to seal, this is because of its glass-like surface and it has a very low porosity, however it still can stain easily.

 Sandstone is a durable formation of quartz grains bound together by other minerals like silica, calcium, clay & iron oxides.
 Unsealed they can stain & build up with mould easily.